AlecRust/tube-crafter/README.md

 tube-crafter --script my-script.md
 ```

+When you run the command it will create an `output` directory in the current directory, and a timestamped directory inside for each run.
+The final video is located at e.g. `output/2023-08-18T11-33-06-013Z/output.mp4`.

 ## How it works

 1. Creates a video script from the topic provided (or uses provided script)